Maidstone Lake Mirror – Winter Solstice 2018 Edition –

 Safety Matters! – Automated External Defibrillator (AED).
 Maidstone Lake has 2 AED’s that are presently mounted and ready for service – one on the East Side and the other on the West Side.
 The locations are 4488 Maidstone Lake Road on the East, and 37 Private West 2 on the West.
 There is signage showing you to where they are located on the property and there will be further signage along the lake road to indicate their location.
 Thankfully – we have not had to use them – but they are ready to serve.

 Maidstone Lake Directory: Mary vonAlt has distributed the first version of our Directory so let her know of any changes.
 What a wonderful resource this is for us!
-Did your email or other contact info change ?
-If you would like to update,join, or validate your info that we have in the current Maidstone Lake Directory – please email Mary vonAlt at firstname.lastname@example.org.
+Did your email or other contact info change?
+If you would like to update, join, or validate your info that we have in the current Maidstone Lake Directory – please email Mary vonAlt at email@example.com.
 This directory is voluntary and only shared with those who participate.
-Once Mary has compiled the updates – she sends the directory only to those folks who provided information.
 The Association does not share that information.

-Rubish & Recycling: Just a reminder – recycling is every OTHER week until May 30-September 5th which it will be Every Week inclusive of those dates.
-Rubbish & Recycling is picked up on Mondays unless Monday is a holiday – then Wednesday.
+Rubbish & Recycling: Just a reminder – Recycling is every OTHER week until next Spring.
+Rubbish & Recycling is picked up on Mondays unless Monday is a holiday – then it is Wednesday.
 Please put your trash in containers that animals cannot get into!

 Maidstone Lake History…Books still available – Great gift item!
 Thanks for all your support as we have sold over 300 books!
 Email us and we will get you one!
 The cost of the publication is only $35.
 The book is 186 pages of color and some black & white photos along with the history of the lake & camps.
 Pass the word to those who are not connected!
 Thanks for the support!
 For those who want to order online and want a book shipped: http://bit.ly/MaidstoneHistory